-The Asmara project between ENAMCO and Sichuan Road and Bridge Mining Corporation is currently under construction progressing following a highly favourable definitive feasibility study.
+The Asmara project between ENAMCO and Sichuan Road and Bridge Mining Corporation is currently under construction following a highly favourable definitive feasibility study.

 Danakali’s joint venture partnership with the Eritrean National Mining Corporation is a key enabler to the success of the project.

 Colluli’s location near the coast in Eritrea means it is favourably positioned relative to key growth markets for potassium bearing fertilisers, specifically Africa, India, South East Asia and China.
-These regions are experiencing increasing population growth, decreasing land and changing dietary preferences; all key drivers of the fertilizer market.
+These regions are experiencing increasing population growth, decreasing land and changing dietary preferences; all key drivers of the fertiliser market.